smitgd/docker-scripts-asuswrt-merlin/README-linux.md

 required to create and format the virtual disk.

 Next click the "Setting" icon and select "Storage".
-Select (highlight) the "Controller:IDE" item in the tree and click the "+" icon having the pop-up description "Adds optical drive".
-Navigate to the Ubuntu ISO file downloaded above (e.g., mini.iso) and open it.
+Select (highlight) the "Controller:IDE" item in the tree and click the "+" icon to the right having the pop-up description "Adds optical drive".
+Select "Choose disk" and navigate to the Ubuntu ISO file downloaded above (e.g., mini.iso) and open it and close the settings page with Ok.

+By default, the build scripts copy the resulting firmware file for each built router model into ~/asuswrt-merlin/outputs/ folder of the linux virtual machine and are not visible on the host O/S (e.g., Window).
+If visiblity of outputs/ on the host is wanted then "Guest Additions" must be enabled on VirtualBox as described in the following paragraphs.
+The Ubuntu package that supports this is always installed by the linux-apt-setup.sh script, but it does not enable it.

+To enable host visibility of firmware files, first, on the host O/S (e.g., Windows) create or choose a location such as c:\Users\<yourName>\router-files that will be configured to contain the built firmware files.
+This path must exist on the host and be a normal writable directory.

+Now again in the VirtualBox "Settings" icon for the new virtual machine, choose "Shared Folers".
+In the "Shared Folders" dialog, click the "+" icon having the pop-up description "Adds new shared folder".
+In the "Add Share" dialog, enter or navigate to the host directory that was chosen or created above in "Folder Path", e.g., c:\Users\<yourName>\router-files.
+Then change the next item "Folder Name" to "shared" -- without quotes.
+(The build script requires the "Folder Name" have the name "shared" to successfully mount the vboxsf filesystem device.)
+Don't select Read-only or Auto-mount.
+Do select "Make Permanent" if that option appears; if it doesn't appear, it is selected by default.
+Finally, click OK twice to complete the setup and return to VirtualBox main screen.

+Note: The use of "Guest Additions" requires an additional virtual machine restart after guest-utils and other packages required for router builds are all installed -- see below.

-Now back on the VirtualBox program, click the green "Start" icon.
-This will boot the Ubuntu installation just opened above and a typical installation can begin choosing mostly defaults except for personalization items such as user name, password, timezone, keyboard type, etc. No need to encrypt or do special formatting or partitioning on the "disk".
+Now back on the VirtualBox main screen, click the green "Start" icon.
+This will boot the Ubuntu installation iso just configured above and a typical installation can begin.
+Defaults are acceptable except for maybe locale and personalization items such as user name, password, keyboard type, etc. No need to encrypt or do non-default special formatting or partitioning on the "disk" unless this is wanted for other reasons.

 When the installation is complete, a reboot will be required.
 Some installation programs automatically remove (eject) the installation ISO .
-If not automatically removed, to avoid re-entering the installation program again, the installation ISO must be manually removed.
+If not automatically removed and on reboot the installation program starts again, the installation ISO must be manually removed.
 This is accomplished by first "powering down" the virtual machine by selecting the VirtualBox menu item "File" followed by "Close..." then select "Power off the machine" and click OK.
-At the main VirtualBox program click the "Settings" icon and then again select the "Storage" item from the list.
-In the tree select the installation ISO (e.g., mini.iso) and then click the "-" icon having the pop-up description "Removes selected storage attachment" and complete the removal by clicking OK.
+At the main VirtualBox screen click the "Settings" icon and then again select the "Storage" item from the list.
+In the tree select the installation ISO (e.g., mini.iso) and then click the "-" icon along the bottom having the pop-up description "Removes selected storage attachment" and complete the removal by clicking OK.
 Then, back at the VirtualBox program, click "Start" again and the just installed Ubuntu Xenial will boot.

 The following instructions assume that the server version is installed so only simple 100-column "tty" terminals are available.
 Full desktop GUI operational description is beyond the scope of this README, however it can still be used if preferred and if installed.

-Log in to Ubuntu Xenial at the prompt with your non-root user name.
-If the default server installation does not include git, it is needed to obtain the projects.
+Log in to Ubuntu Xenial at the prompt with your user name.
+If the default server installation does not include git, it is needed to obtain the projects (i.e., if command "which git" returns empty).
 So, you must manually install it:
 ```
 $ cd
 $ sudo apt-get install git